-The legislative instrument, or determination, formalises the Tribunal's review decision to determine an adjustment of 2.75 per cent to remuneration for Judicial and Related Offices from 1 July 2022.
+The legislative instrument, or determination, formalises the Tribunal's review decision to defer any adjustment in remuneration for Judicial and Related Offices.

-The determination supersedes the previous Remuneration Tribunal (Judicial and Related Offices - Remuneration and Allowances) Determination 2021 (as amended).
+The determination supersedes the previous Remuneration Tribunal (Judicial and Related Offices - Remuneration and Allowances) Determination 2022 (as amended).